Heart Surgery for Marfan Syndrome (valve sparing or valve preserving)

 The graft is being lowered into place, around the outside of the aortic valve.

 If you peer inside the graft (top view), you can see the aortic valve.
 The aortic valve is secured within the new tube and the coronary arteries are reattached.
-The other portion of the graft is then sewn to the aorta.
+The end of the graft is then sewn to the aorta.

 The final result.
 With this operation, patients do not need to be on blood thinners for the rest of their lives.
 This operation has good long-term results in patients with Marfan Syndrome if done early in the disease process.